greg-js/arch-wiki-md-repo/wiki/_content/english/Power management-Suspend and hibernate.md

 There have been many reports about the screen going black without easily viewable errors or the ability to do anything when going into and coming back from suspend and/or hibernate.
 These problems have been seen on both laptops and desktops.
 This is not an official solution, but switching to an older kernel, especially the LTS-kernel, will probably fix this.

+Sometimes the screen goes black due to device initialization from within the initramfs.
+Removing any modules you might have in [Mkinitcpio#MODULES](/index.php/Mkinitcpio#MODULES "Mkinitcpio") and rebuilding the initramfs, can possibly solve this issue, specially graphics drivers for [early KMS](/index.php/Kernel_mode_setting#Early_KMS_start "Kernel mode setting").
+Initializing such devices before resuming can cause inconsistencies that prevents the system resuming from hibernation.
+This does not affect resuming from RAM.
+Also, check this [article](https://01.org/blogs/rzhang/2015/best-practice-debug-linux-suspend/hibernate-issues) for the best practices to debug suspend/hibernate issues.

 ### Wake-on-LAN

 If [Wake-on-LAN](/index.php/Wake-on-LAN "Wake-on-LAN") is active, the network interface card will consume power even if the computer is hibernated.